Generalized Dimension Reduction Using Semi-Relaxed Gromov-Wasserstein Distance: Application to Redistricting

+To demonstrate a non-Euclidean embedding where approximate isometric embedding is possible, we use a list of the 20 largest cities\footnote{\url{https://simplemaps.com/data/world-cities}, CC-BY 4.0 license}, with the geodesic distance on the Earth between every pair of cities as ground truth (this distance does not assume the Earth is a perfect sphere, and instead uses the WGS-84 ellipsoid).
+Using SRGW+GD, we embed this dataset into a sphere of radius 6371 (the average radius of the Earth in kilometers).
+Figure \ref{fig:earth} shows the embedding.
+SRGW+GD achieves an embedding that is almost isometric; the pairwise distances between the embedded points never differ by more than $14$ kilometers from the true distance.
+By contrast, an MDS embedding into $\mathbb{R}^3$ achieves a distortion of $264.724$, indicating the benefit of choosing a target space with the appropriate metric (a geodesic sphere).

-\section{Application to redistricting}
+\section{Application to Redistricting}

+We now demonstrate how an embedding into a natural non-Euclidean target can enable visualization of a complex data set, resulting in important insights, using computational redistricting as our area of application.

-\paragraph{Background and Data.} We now demonstrate our method with an application to redistricting, i.e.~the process of dividing a region into contiguous, equal population districts for the purposes of electing representatives.
-There has been a lot of recent attention on generating redistricting \define{ensembles} -- large samples from the space of valid redistricting plans for a given U.S.~state~\cite{chen2015cutting, chikina2017assessing, herschlag2020quantifying, deford2021recombination}.
+\paragraph{Background and Data.} Redistricting is the process of dividing a region into contiguous, equal population districts for the purposes of electing representatives.
+There has been a lot of recent attention on generating redistricting \define{ensembles} -- large samples from the space of valid redistricting plans for a given U.S.~state~\cite{chen2015cutting, chikina2017assessing, herschlag2020quantifying, deford2021recombination,duchin2022homological}.
 When analyzed, ensembles can uncover baseline expectations for a typical plan, or be used to flag outliers (some of which might be so-called gerrymanders, i.e.~unfair maps).
-We will use our SRGW+GD method to visualize ensembles of two-district plans in order to achieve both these goals.
-This work is similar to the approach using MDS embeddings in~\cite{abrishami2020geometry} for states with more than two districts.
+We will use our SRGW+GD method to visualize ensembles of two-district plans in order to achieve both these goals, similar to the approach in~\cite{abrishami2020geometry}.